Skip to main content

 Child Care AssociatesFt.
 Worth75

-The biggest impact was at Gulf Marine Fabricators - Aransas Pass at its Aransas Pass facility, reporting 554 affected workers.
+The largest notice was filed by Gulf Marine Fabricators - Aransas Pass at its Aransas Pass facility, reporting 554 affected workers.
 TIC Energy & Chemical, Inc-(TEC) -Freeport followed with 500 workers.

 Trend & Outlook